Welcome to the Oakridge U7 Initiation Hockey Program (IP)!

 Game play at the Novice age-group and below will be Cross/Half-ice.

-Effective 2019-20 Programming in the Ontario Hockey Federation, which we are a member, will be implemented as follows:
+Effective since 2019-20; the Programming in the Ontario Hockey Federation, which we are a member, has been implemented as follows:

 1. Game play for the U7 Initiation age-group (5 & 6 year-olds) will be Cross-Ice

 2. Game play for the U8 Minor Novice age-group (Grade 2 / 7 year-olds) will be Half-Ice.